MirandaUbong/HR-data-cleaning/README.md

 # HR-data-cleaning
-This is an exploration project that provided answers to the following business questions:
+This is an exploratory HR data cleaning project using SQL, that provided answers to the following business questions:

 Q1: WHAT IS THE CURRENT TOTAL EMPLOYEE NUMBER BY GENDER IN THE COMPANY?